How to Handle Your Bitcoin and Crypto Losses for Tax Purposes

 Let’s go through an example to paint a clear picture.

-Let’s say you started 2018 doing really well as a crypto trader.
+As an example, let’s say you started 2018 doing really well as a crypto trader.
 You made $5,000 trading Bitcoin and Ethereum.
 Once August rolled around and the markets took a turn for the worse, you got hit hard and the value of your portfolio dropped significantly.
 You ended up selling out of all of your positions and took a $7,000 loss.
 From here, you would be able to harvest a $2,000 loss for the year.
 This loss would be deducted from your taxable income for the year.
 Let’s say you made $50,000 on the year in income.
 With this loss, only $48,000 of that income would be taxable.

 The IRS Form 8949